 But I guarantee that’s not going to happen this time because, hands down, Sherwin Williams Rainwashed and Sea Salt are two of the prettiest, softest colors that never fail to disappoint.

-I have a confession to make: I’m obsessed with these colors.
+I’m obsessed with these colors.
 In fact, three of my rooms are painted these colors:

 - My master bedroom (Sherwin Williams Rainwashed)